Objective Function | Description |

 # Save pipeline

-When machine learning began to take off, it seemed many in the field of statistics sat on their laurels, and often scoffed at these techniques that didn’t bother to test their assumptions11!
-ML was, after all, mostly just a rehash of old ideas right?
+When machine learning began to take off, it seemed many in the field of statistics sat on their laurels, and often scoffed at these techniques that didn’t bother to test their assumptions13!
+ML was, after all, mostly just a rehash of statistics right?
 But the machine learning community, which actually comprised both computer scientists and statisticians, was able to make great strides in predictive performance, and the application of machine learning in myriad domains continues to enable us to push the boundaries of what is possible.
-Statistical analysis wasn’t going to provide ChatGPT or self-driving cars, but it remains vitally important whenever we need to understand the uncertainty of our predictions, or when we need to make inferences about the data world.
-Eventually, a more general field of data science became the way people use traditional statistical analysis and machine learning to solve their data challenges.
+Statistical analysis wasn’t going to provide ChatGPT or self-driving cars, but it remains vitally important whenever we need to understand the uncertainty of our predictions, make causal statements, or want to make inferences about the data generating process.
+Eventually, the more general field of data science became the way people use traditional statistical analysis and machine learning to solve their data challenges.
 The best data scientists will be able to draw from both, use the best tool for the job, and as importantly, have fun with modeling!

 If using a model like the lasso or ridge regression, machine learning is simply a different focus to modeling compared to what we see in traditional linear modeling contexts.
-You could still do standard interpretation and statistical inference regarding the coefficient output even.
+You could still do standard interpretation and statistical inference regarding the estimated coefficients.
 However, in traditional statistical application of linear models, we rarely see cross-validation or hyperparameter tuning.
-It does occur in some contexts though and definitely should be more common.
+It does occur in some contexts though, and definitely should be more common.

-As we will see though, the generality of machine learning’s approach allows us to use a wider variety of models than in standard linear model settings, and incorporates those that are not easily summarized from a statistical standpoint, such as boosting and deep learning models.
-The key is that any model, from linear regression to deep learning, can be used with the tools of machine learning.
+As we will see, the generality of machine learning’s approach allows us to use a wider variety of models than in standard linear model settings, and incorporates those that are not easily summarized from a statistical standpoint, such as boosting and deep learning models.
+The key is that any model, from linear regression to deep learning, can be used with the tools of machine learning we’ve covered here.

 If looking for a deeper dive into some of these topics, here are some resources to consider:

-On the more applied side you might consider the courses like those found coursera and similar, as some are both good and taught by some very well known folks in machine learning.
-MC got his first taste of ML from Andrew Ng’s course on coursera back in the day, and it was a great introduction.
+On the more applied side you might consider the courses like those found on Coursera and similar, as some are both good and taught by some very well known folks in machine learning.
+MC got his first formal taste of ML from Andrew Ng’s course on Coursera back in the day, and it was a great introduction.
 You can also get overviews on Google’s Developer pages (Google (2023)).
 And if we’re being honest, one of the mostly widely used resources for ML is the scikit-learn documentation.

 Python resources include: